Route & what to see

 Left along the High Street

 Between the Bell Inn and Bromley College on the east side would have been the site of Grete House.
 A temporary building here was used to house French POWs during the Napoleonic Wars.
 Other old buildings remain on this side but the west side of the High Street was widened at the turn of the last century.
-The premises now occupied by a shoe shop (1902) were previously used by Boots the chemist and included a penny library.
+The 1902 premises (closed shoe shop) were previously used by Boots the chemist and included a penny library.
 Look back to see a sign for Weeks Ironmongers on the side of the cafe.
 Walters Yard was an old path named after John Walter who ran a smithy.
-The colouful Caliguette was once a toy shop.
+The Great Gatsby was once a toy shop.

 Cross at the crossing just